 As for its video quality, its colors tend to appear lighter than in real life, its autofocus tends to be sensitive and frequently adjust and it’s more prone to glare than the Ausdom AF640.
 Texture also doesn’t come across well on the AW635, making it a better choice for casual use than business use.

-Like the other Ausdom webcams, it will swivel 360 degrees.
+But in a nice touch that gives it some added versatility, it will swivel 360 degrees.
 However, it won’t tilt up or down.

 MORE: Best Gaming Headsets